Your Guide to Submission

 ASGE video forums are designed to showcase interesting endoscopic cases or techniques in the field of gastrointestinal endoscopy.
 Video presentations can demonstrate accepted techniques, difficult or interesting cases, complications or innovations within the field of endoscopy.

 Video Plenary Session: This session represents the most prestigious and highest ranking, cutting-edge, fully edited endoscopic videos presented at DDW.
 These submitted videos receive the top ratings during our peer review.
 The highest scoring video from the peer-reviewed process for each category will be presented an award by the moderators at the end of each section as “Best of the Best” in that category.
 However, there is no guarantee that each category will have an award given.
 In addition, one final overall winner (the ASGE-Video GIE Award) will be selected from those identified as “Best of the Best” videos.
 This award will be announced at the end of the Video Plenary session.

 World Cup of Endoscopy (An International Friendly and Fun Competition): This session features a friendly international competition of selected videos from various countries.
-Selection into World Cup will be based upon the entertaining content of the video, with the objective of selecting one video from several countries.
+Selection for the World Cup will be based upon the entertaining content of the video, with the objective of selecting one video from several countries.
 On average every year, approximately 8 to 10 countries compete in this session.
 All selected videos will be presented and scored live by an international panel of judges during the session.
 The top three winners will be declared at the end of the session and receive medals.
 This session is intended to foster a fun, relaxed, and entertaining atmosphere!

 All video submissions to ASGE require an abstract and will follow the same rules and guidelines as abstracts submitted for oral and poster presentation.